Wreath products in the automorphism group of a full shift: A simpler construction that gives and some other groups

 It is clear that on good words of length $n$ on an individual track, we have an action of $\Z_{2n}$ which moves $1$-symbols to the left, and $2$-symbols to the right, except at the left end it flips $1$ to $2$ and at the right end it flips $2$ to $1$.
 Again we can think of this as a conveyor belt, with a single $1$ moving to the left on the ``top track'' and $2$ moving to the left on the ``bottom track''.
 This action does not change the set of good subwords on the track it modifies, so it also does not change the set of good positions of the composite configuration over $\{1,2,{>},{<}\}^k$.

 More generally, if we only make modifications to good runs ${>}^m a {<}^n$ by changing the values of $m$ and $n$, and possibly changing $a$ to $3-a$ (even depending arbitrarily on the other tracks!), we will not modify the global set of areas where good runs appear.
-From this one gets a large variety of different behaviors, some of which are explored in the following sections.
+From this one gets a large variety of different behaviors, in particular, one obtains a simple embedding of $\Z \wr \Z$.
+This, and some other constructions are explored in the following sections.